hombremuchacho/docs/source/index.html.md

-bar_code_type      | The type of barcode displayed, disregard if barcode is not used                                     | UFA-1 email_logo         | The logo in the email, dispayed at the top of the message                                           | http://imgur.com/as123sa email_subject      | The subject line of the email                                                                       | HELLO WORLD email_body         | The content of the email                                                                            | Welcome to Turnstyle email_from         | The from line of the email                                                                          | Turnstyle Solutions email_html_bool    | Indicator if the email has html content (recommended), boolean, default enabled                     | True tweets             | Content of the tweet                                                                                | Hello @World sms_message        | Content of the text message                                                                         | Hello World
+bar_code_type      | The type of barcode displayed, disregard if barcode is not used                                     | UFA-1 email_logo         | The logo in the email, dispayed at the top of the message                                           | http://imgur.com/as123sa email_subject      | The subject line of the email                                                                       | HELLO WORLD email_body         | The content of the email                                                                            | Welcome to Yelp WiFi email_from         | The from line of the email                                                                          | Yelp WiFi email_html_bool    | Indicator if the email has html content (recommended), boolean, default enabled                     | True tweets             | Content of the tweet                                                                                | Hello @World sms_message        | Content of the text message                                                                         | Hello World